jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 Occasionally the results will be incorrect, this is because javlibrary incorrectly states the id of the video on their website.
 You should double check all the results appear to be correct.

-When fixing movies that have been scraped improperly, you can manually download the proper JAVLibrary page as an html, and then add
-`<ActressSorted>Actress1|Actress2|Actress3</ActressSorted>` to the last line of the html, and then rename it to the .txt extension.
-You can then run Set-JAVNfo.ps1 to write the .nfo metadata file.

 Videos with the id code r18 or t28 cannot be detected with the new special method, so the program defaults to the old method.
 For videos with those names, please rename them before running the program.